badabingbreda/toolbox-customizer/readme.txt

 == Changelog ==

+= 1.4.0 =

+Added an alert-box that pops up when LESS files result in a compile-error.
+Downside is that you will receive a message everytime time you make a change.
+You can define a constant TOOLBOXCUSTOMIZER_SILENT, if found and set to true it will not show the error in the Customizer.

 = 1.3.0 =

 Added Twig-function 'toolbox_gtm()' for easier access to theme mods in Twig templates.
 This is a helper function that parses the get_theme_mod( $mod , (optional) $default ) function.